nonchris/better-chiFit/readme.md

 `chi2Fit.py` is from an unknown user, i did also copy code from [Thomas Erben](https://github.com/terben)
 `chi2FitXYErr.py` was written by [Thomas Erben](https://github.com/terben) and modified by me.

+### Notes for `chi2FitXYErr.py`
+I din't add any functions, I just modified the settings for labeling so that it is more accessible for everybody.
+My Version is also out of the box compatible with the other scripts needed file-structure.

-### How to use:
+## How to use:
-Just enter `python3 chi2Fit -h` in the terminal, this should explain everything.
+Just enter `python3 chi2Fit,py -h` / `python3 chi2FitXYErr.py -h` in the terminal, this should explain everything.
 If you don't understand how it's used you shouldn't use it without proper knowlede!

-## There is also an improvement on `chi2FitXYErr.py` in this repository
-I din't add any functions, I just modified the settings for labeling so that it is more accessible for everybody.